 Types of Employee Feedback

 The type of feedback you collect depends on your goals.
 Is your goal better employee retention or assessing past behavior?
-To figure that out, first, you need to know different types.
+First, you need to know the different types.
 Here are the most common constructive employee feedback examples.

 Negative Feedback vs Positive Feedback